 - Initiation ritual with the Town Crier; know thy palate!

 - Sweet Shop: Unmoulding Food, the early story of Bompas & Parr

 - Tavern – A strawberry weather system for your tongue

 - Wandering Plant – a curious shrub that self-consciously explores the exhibition with you

 - School Room – Theory of Food – the studio's design methodology, shaped over a decade.

 - Doctor’s: Being Food.
 This includes pill cam footage of the digestive tract and a stomach bouncy castle by Andy Best and Merja Puusteinen

 - Illustrations from early collaborator Emma Rios

-- Sound design by constant ally Dom James
+- Sound design by constant partner Dom James

 - Pharmacy: The Future of Food